darmie/wrenegade/README.md

     }
 }
 ```

-For instance properties and fields to be recognized by Wrenegade, you must declare a static call to your class called `getInstance()`

 Wrenegade will automatically generate binding functions for your class in the bindings directory you provided in `.wrenconfig`

 _generated c/c++ binding functions_